TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add occasional check for new version of uib being available and give single prompt in editor.
   * Improve checks for rename failures. `[uibuilder:nodeInstance] RENAME OF INSTANCE FOLDER FAILED.
 Fatal.` - these should clear after restart but sometimes don't.
   * Trace report for not loading uibMiddleware.js but not for other middleware files.
 Doesn't need a stack trace if the file isn't found and probably not at all.
 Make everything consistent. "uibuilder common Middleware file failed to load.
 Path: \src\uibRoot\.config\uibMiddleware.js, Reason: Cannot find module '\src\uibRoot\.config\uibMiddleware.js'". "sioUse middleware failed to load for NS" - make sure that middleware does not log warnings if no file is present. [ref](https://discourse.nodered.org/t/uibuilder-question-on-siouse-middleware/75199?u=totallyinformation).
+  * Improve handling for when Node-RED changes projects.
+  * Introduce standard events: url-change (so that all uib related nodes can be notified if a uib endpoint changes url).
+  * uibindex change "User-Facing Routes" to "Client-Facing Routes".

   * Editor:
     * Add template description to display.
     * Switch tooltips to using aria-label with hover CSS as in the new node.